Nicolas-Reyland/pemog/README.md

 # pemog
 **P**ython **E**xtension-**Mo**dule **G**enerator

-The goal of **pemog** is to generate portions of code in another language based on python code, when rewriting a python module.
-For now, the only supported language for extension modules is C.
+The goal of **pemog** is to generate portions of code of python extension modules in C or C++, based on a python module source code (written in python).
+For now, only C can be generated.

-For now, only empty functions are generated.

 ## Installation
 You need [ghc](https://www.haskell.org/ghc/) to be installed on your system.